Unemployment security for persons under the age of 25

 Services that promote employment

-If you cannot receive an unemployment benefit due to not applying for education or training options, you can still receive unemployment security while participating in services promoting employment.
+If you are not entitled to unemployment security due to not applying for education or training or due to discontinuing studies, you can still receive unemployment benefits while participating in services promoting employment.

 Services promoting employment include rehabilitative work activities, job-search coaching, career coaching, work try-outs, and labour market training.